 By the end of baking, all the sugars should be caramelized, and the sprouts should be moist and tender.

-air fryer Brussel sprouts
+air fryer Brussels sprouts

 To air fry the Brussel sprouts, you’ll follow similar steps to what’s listed above for roasting.
 Preheat your air fryer to 425F.